FICTION -- SPIRITS

 Jack remembered seeing Charleton Heston in "Soylent Green," Clint Eastwood in "High Plains Drifter" and Paul Newman in "The Life and Times of Judge Roy Bean," but he saw most of the scenes out of sequence over the span of several showings.
 While the movie was playing, he would explore the old dressing rooms that overlooked the stage on both sides.
 The Pembroke had started out as a live theater in the vaudeville era and Jack could imagine actors changing their costumes as they glanced down to check how far along the show was and therefore how much time they had before going on again.

-Now, the theater’s doors were closed and the letters on the marquee spelled out “Thanks for the Memories.”
-Following the alley that ran along the side of the theater building, he glanced at the arched rear entrance where his grandmother once told him that a murder had taken place -- the orchestra leader shot by a jealous violinist over the affections of one of the showgirls.
-It was the backside of the Pembroke Theatre that Jack most remembered because he could see it from his bedroom window at his grandmother’s house.
+Now, the theater's doors were closed and the letters on the marquee crookedly spelled out "Thanks for the Memories."
+Following the alley that ran along the side of the theater building, he glanced at the arched rear entrance where his grandmother once told him was where the cast and crew used to enter and exit.
+It was the backside of the Pembroke Theatre that Jack most remembered because he could see it from his grandmother's house.

-He still remembered the address -- 103 Elm Street, and he knew it was the second from the left of a row of tall, skinny Victorian houses set so close together there was barely enough room for one person to walk in between.
-Standing in front of the house now, Jack almost didn’t recognize it.
+He still remembered the address -- 103 Elm Street, and he knew it was the second from the left of a row of Victorian houses.
+Standing in front of the house now, Jack almost didn't recognize it.
 In his memory, it was bright yellow though even in his childhood the paint was beginning to peel.
 Now, it was driftwood gray with only a fleck of yellow here and there to testify to its former color.
-Part of the porch was missing, as were most of the shutters.
-The first and second floor windows were boarded up and the third floor window was missing most of its glass.
+He had forgotten how big the house actually was because they only lived in part of it.
+Grandma's apartment was most of the first floor, but not including the main entrance or the grand staircase.
+Her 'front' door was the back door leading to the kitchen.

-“I’ll be back when the big hand is on the six,” Grandma said, looking down at him.
+Sometimes Grandma had errands to run, and she usually took him with her but not always.
+"I'll be back when the big hand is on the six," she would say, looking down at him.
 Though barely taller than five feet, she towered above him, her shaggy gray hair partly combed for the occasion.
 She once had black hair, but had gone partly white.
 There were no gray hairs, just black ones and white ones, and the same salt-and-pepper pattern was repeated in the short spiky hairs on her upper lip.
-“Be still and don’t open the door for anyone -- not even me.”
-She held up the key and added, “The real me wouldn’t need to knock because I have my key.”
+"Be still and don't open the door for anyone -- not even me."
+She held up the key and added, "The real me wouldn't need to knock because I have my key."

-Johnny nodded and watched as the door closed with a decisive click, the metal blinds closed tight and drawn down almost to the window sills.
+Johnny nodded and watched as the kitchen door closed with a decisive click.
 He was actually very good at being still and could pass the time tracing his finger on the patterns of the linoleum or watching the embroidered ring handles of the blinds dangling by strings in a dust-speckled ray of sunshine streaming through the gap.
 The only hard part was not listening to the noises of the house.
-He didn’t notice them when Grandma was home, but when he was alone he could hear all the creaks and sighs the old house made.
-He had seen dark corners in the basement and the locked doors upstairs that no one ever entered.
-What lived in those quiet spaces?
+He didn't notice them when Grandma was home, but when he was alone he could hear all the creaks and sighs the old house made.
 And he knew it must be -- because Grandma had implied as much in her instructions -- that evil spirits could make themselves look like people we knew and trusted.
 Johnny had to be vigilant and never open the door to anyone -- even if it looked like Grandma herself.
 The real Grandma would have her key.

 At the Uptown stores, Johnny was lucky to talk Grandma into getting him one small toy.
 Sometimes she would say no, but then when they were out of the store she would produce it from her pocket even though they hadn't gone to the cashier.
 "I paid the clerk when you weren't looking," she would say.
 Johnny liked going to Neisner's -- especially when they stopped at the lunch counter and sat under the big black ceiling fans on cushioned stools that were attached to the floor and swiveled.
 Grandma would have coffee and smoke a Chesterfield while Johnny got Coke in a glass with ice cubes that had holes in the middle of them.
 He would try to spear them with his paper straw, but the straw would get too soggy after a while and collapse when he sucked on it.